SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 So here you added a list of strings as an annotation called `my_special_annotation`.
 These annotations map one to one to the attributes_ of your hdf5 nodes in your final hdf5 file.
 The high flexibility of annotating your items comes with the downside that storage and retrieval of annotations from the hdf5 file is very slow.
-So only use short and small annotations.
+Hence, only use short and small annotations.
-Consider annotations as a neat additional feature, but I don't recommend using the annotations for large machine written stuff or storing large results in them (use the regular result items to do that!)
+Consider annotations as a neat additional feature, but I don't recommend using the annotations for large machine written stuff or storing large results (use the regular result objects to do that!)

-For storage of annotations holds the same as for items, whatever is stored to disk is set in stone!
+For storage of annotations applies the same rule as for results and parameters, whatever is stored to disk is set in stone!

 .. _attributes: http://pytables.github.io/usersguide/libref/declarative_classes.html#the-attributeset-class